buhrmi/open-core/README.md

 - No `createAccount` transactions.
 It shouldn't be neccessary to enforce a `createAccount` transaction before a user can receive funds.
 All addresses should automatically be valid accounts.
 - No trustlines.
 You can still send custom assets, but the receiver does not need to create a trustline first. every user automatically has an "unlimited" trustline for every asset.
+- No inflation.
+Support for switching to a non-inflationary model is already strong in the Stellar community.
+Aya will support this non-inflationary model from the get-go.

 I believe that with these small changes, the network will become much easier to use, and - given some time - might even be able to overtake the original Stellar network in terms of accessibility and consequently trade volume.